tyrelh/notes/articles/2020/node-cicd-pipeline/node-cicd-pipeline.md

 In your AWS Console, navigate to S3.
 Click the *Create bucket* button.

 You will need to choose a globally unique (or region unique?
 I can't remember) name for your bucket.
 The UI will warn you if you need to pick a different name.
 Call it whatever you like, and make note of the name you choose.
-Click the *Create* button.
+Click *Create*.

 ![Screenshot of AWS console showing s3 bucket creation where you are choosing a name](./node-cicd-pipeline-s3.png)

 ## 4: Create an Elastic Beanstalk Application and Environment
 Next we want to create an Elastic Beanstalk Application.
 In the AWS Console, navigate to Elastic Beanstalk.

-There are many different states your Elastic Beanstalk can be in so it is hard to say exactly where this option is but you want to *Create a new application*.
+There are many different states your Elastic Beanstalk Console can be in so it is hard to say exactly where this option is but you want to *Create a new application*.

-Choose and name and click *Create*
+Choose a name and click *Create*.

 Next you want to create an Environment within this Application.
 With the Application you just created selected, find the option to *Create a new environment*.

 Choose *Web server environment* and click *Select*.

 Choose a unique *Environment name* and *Domain*.
-I use this URL for my Battlesnake application so I choose something that is easy to remember.
+I use this URL for my Battlesnake application so I choose something that is easy to use.

 ![Screenshot of AWS console showing elastic beanstalk environment creation](./node-cicd-pipeline-eb-environment-creation.png)

 In the *Platform* section choose *Node.js* as the platform and leave the other options as their defaults.
-This will be different if you are running a different kind of project or need a specific version of Node.
+This will be different if you are running a different software stack or need a specific version of Node.

 In the *Application code* section leave the *Sample application* selected.
-We will deploy our own application here in short order.
+We will deploy our own application here in soon.

 Click *Create environment* after you double check your details are correct.

 Now we are done with the AWS setup.
 The last piece of this is to create a workflow in our repo that outlines the entire Github Action.

-## 5: Create a Workflow file within you repo
+## 5: Create a Workflow file within your repo
-A quick overview of what we are going to create in our repo.
-Github Actions work off of *workflows*. *Workflows* are yaml files that live within *.github/workflows/* on your master branch.
+Github Actions work off of [*workflows*](https://help.github.com/en/actions/configuring-and-managing-workflows). *Workflows* are yaml files that live within *.github/workflows/* on your master branch.
 These yaml files describe the series of actions you want to perform.

 There are a few options for creating your first workflow yaml file.
 The simplest is to use the Github GUI.
 You can click the *Actions* tab from within your repo.
 Find the option that says *Skip this and set up a workflow yourself*.
+This will present you with a web editor and a skeleton workflow file.

 ![Screenshot of AWS console showing elastic beanstalk environment creation](./node-cicd-pipeline-github-actions-getting-started.png)

-The other option is to just use whatever IDE or text editor you normally use and create a new yaml file in your repo within *.github/workflows/* on your master branch.
+The other option is to just use whatever IDE or text editor you normally use and create a new yaml file in your repo within *.github/workflows/*.

 I am going to start from a blank file to describe what each piece means.

 ### Setup the yaml file
+If this yaml file gets confusing at all just reference the [Github docs](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions) for the proper syntax.

 The first line of your workflow file is the name of your workflow.
 Choose a name that describes what this workflow is doing, be as specific as you like.